 When you get professional help, you are not only learning how to better manage symptoms of anxiety and depression during the holidays, but you are also being seen by someone who is extremely experienced in treating these types of disorders.
 They can refer you to other providers, such as prescribing professionals, who can assist in enhancing your treatment.

-If you are ready to begin enjoying your holidays instead of being overwhelmed with them, reach out to Wave Treatment Centers in Philadelphia.
+If you are ready to begin enjoying your holidays instead of being overwhelmed with them, reach out to Wave Treatment Centers in Chestnut Hill.
 Our team of professionals is ready to help you identify your triggers, address your symptoms, and help you implement the skills you need in order to be in control of your mental health.

 Do not wait any longer.
 Call us or visit our contact form to get started on a better, brighter future.